MR6996/ChromaticTuner/README.md

 ## Deployment

 ## Built With
+The following libraries are used for the development of the application:

 * [Portaudio](www.portaudio.com) a free, cross-platform, open-source, audio I/O library;
 * [FFTW3](http://www.fftw.org/) a C subroutine library for computing the discrete Fourier transform.